Westfield Valley Fair: History

 Westfield Valley Fair is unique in that it replaced two separate 1950s-era shopping centers.

-The original Valley Fair Shopping Center, opened in 1958, was confined to the eastern side of the property in San Jose.
+In 1958, the original Valley Fair Shopping Center opened.
+It was confined to the eastern side of the property, in the city of San José.
 It was developed and anchored by Macy's and included roughly 40 other stores including Joseph Magnin in an outdoor plaza.
-At the western side was another outdoor shopping center, Stevens Creek Plaza in the city of Santa Clara.
+At the western side was another outdoor shopping center, Stevens Creek Plaza, in the city of Santa Clara.
 It was anchored by The Emporium and I. Magnin.
-For that reason, the current mall contributes sales tax revenues to both the cities of San Jose and Santa Clara, and is regulated by both city governments.
+For that reason, the current mall contributes sales tax revenues to both the cities of San José and Santa Clara, and is regulated by both city governments.